Veeam Environment Planning

 The following hardware resources are recommended based on tests on Skylake processors:

-- Oracle server: 1 CPU core and 200 MB of RAM per currently used channel.
+- Oracle server: 1 CPU core and a minimum of 200 MB of RAM per currently used channel.
 Note that resource consumption on the Oracle server depends on hardware and Oracle settings.

 - Backup repository server: 1 CPU core and 1 GB of RAM per 5 currently used channels.